Kent Falls Brewing Company, Kent

 Their production volume is almost unbelievable.
 They seem to be doing more beer dinners.
 Go to them.
-They’ve collaborated with Grimm, Steady Habit, Bacchus… Their inventiveness is unparalled.
+They’ve collaborated with Grimm, Burial, Bacchus… Their inventiveness is unparalleled.
 Currently, they use a repurposed industrial salad dressing vat to brew some of their beers.
 They make saisons and grissettes and wilds and bottle a new one every couple of weeks it seems.

 Barry is active in the local legal scene.
 Whether its regarding farm breweries (bill was killed by Barry himself, I think), or getting the state to allow higher volume sales at breweries.
 This arcane law will be fought by the big box package stores (who are close with Governor Malloy), so good luck on that.